Geometrization of the local Langlands correspondence: Construction of -parameters

 and in particular a map

 \end{proposition}

-In fact, even for general $\ell$, one gets similar maps, up to replacing $Z^1(W_E,\hat{G})\sslash\hat{G}$ by a universally homeomorphic scheme.
 The construction of $L$-parameters above is then a consequence of this map on Bernstein centers.
 The existence of such an integral map is due to Helm--Moss \cite{HelmMoss} in the case $G=\GL_n$.